MSU-Libraries/MARCtoEADforASpace/README.md

 ## Batch processing records in MarcEdit

 If you're like my institution, you'll have one large MARC file with all your records.
-You'll need use MarcSplit to seperate those into individual .mrc files.
+You'll need use MARCSplit to seperate those into individual .mrc files.

-Terry Reese has a tutorial on using marcsplit and batch processing here: https://www.youtube.com/watch?v=M1J3QEyLzss
+Terry Reese has a tutorial on using MARCSplit and batch processing here: https://www.youtube.com/watch?v=M1J3QEyLzss

 ## Author Notes
 I've commented in the stylesheet where I made decisions and my thoughts behind them.